stuz32/aws-waf/README.md

 ```

 Each individual command will also have it's own options that allow you to control the behaviour of the command.

-You'll notice in the examples, the password is set to USE_RBAC_TO_REDUCE_RISK.
-In this context, RBAC stands for role based access control.

-Currently Deep Security treats API access just like a user logging in.
-Therefore it is strongly recommended that you create a new Deep Security user for use with this script.
-This user should have the bare minimum permissions required to complete the tasks.

 <a name="usage-iplists" />